w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 procedure, requiring validators to upgrade their nodes to implement protocol changes.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses on-chain [governance](./learn-polkadot-opengov.md) with a multicameral system.
-There are several avenues to issue proposals, and all proposals ultimately pass through a public referendum, where the majority of tokens can always control the outcome.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses [adaptive quorum biasing](./learn-governance.md#adaptive-quorum-biasing) to set the passing threshold for low-turnout referenda.
-Referenda can cover various topics, including fund allocation from an on-chain [Treasury](./learn-treasury.md) or modifying the underlying runtime code of the chain.
-Decisions get enacted on-chain and are binding and autonomous.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses on-chain [governance, called OpenGov](./learn-polkadot-opengov.md), to faciliate upgrades to the Polkadot runtime.
+These upgrades are voted on via the stakeholders of Polkadot, where if successful, the upgrade is enacted automatically in the blocks to come.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can enact chain upgrades and successful proposals using the Wasm meta-protocol without a hard fork.
+Because of this mechanism, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can enact chain upgrades and successful proposals using the Wasm meta-protocol _without_ a hard fork.
 Anything within the state transition function, the transaction queue, or off-chain workers can be upgraded without forking the chain.

 ### Consensus and Finalization